Table of Contents

 Property Min Version Usage

-AppDomains 2.1 [Optional][Boolean] Controls whether app domains are used for test discovery and execution.
+AppDomains v2 2.1 [Optional][Boolean] Controls whether app domains are used for test discovery and execution.
 Defaults to true.
+(With the v3 runner, string values "IfAvailable", "Required", and "Denied" are also accepted.)

-Assemblies 2.0 [Required][ItemGroup] The item group of the assemblies (DLLs) run tests for.
+Assemblies v2 2.0 [Required][ItemGroup] The item group of the assemblies (DLLs) run tests for.

-Culture 3.0 [Optional][String] Controls the default culture for tests.
+Culture v3 1.0 [Optional][String] Controls the default culture for tests.
 Can be set to default (default OS culture), invariant (invariant culture), or any legal culture string (legal values are operating system dependent).

 NOTE: Only supported by v3 or later test projects.